KaiChengLiu/ETO-HEOM/INSTALL.md

 | SciPy          | 1.11.1     |
 | Matplotlib     | 3.7.1      |

-> GSL is required to compile the C++/CUDA-based HEOM solvers.
+> GSL is required to CPU HEOM solvers calculation.
+> CUDA is required to GPU HEOM solvers calculation.
-> Python and associated libraries are required to generate input files and visualize results.
+> Python and associated libraries are required to generate visualize results.

 ---